ivan2yk/pragmatic-programmer-notes/notes/01-a-pragmatic-philosophy.md

 - Knowledge and experience are expiring assets: something whose value diminishes over time.
 - As the value of your knowledge and experience declines, so does your value to your company or client.
 - Your ability to learn new things is your most important strategic asset.
-- A programmer knowledge portafolio: all the facts a person know about computing, application domain he works on, and all his experience
+- A programmer knowledge portafolio: all the facts a person know about computing, application domain he works on, and all his experience.
-- Managing a knowledge portfolio is similar to managing a financial portfolio
+- Managing a knowledge portfolio is similar to managing a financial portfolio.
   1. Serious investors invest regularly as a habit.
 Use a consistent time and place away from interruptions.
   2. Diversification is the key to long term success.
 The more different things you know, the more valuable you are; As a baseline, you need to know the ins and outs of the particular technology you are working with currently, the go to learn new technology and do not forget the non-technical areas.
   3. Balance your portfolio between conservative, high risk and high reward investments.
 Do not put all your technical eggs in one basket.
   4. Try to buy low and sell hig.
   5. Review and rebalance.
 This is a very dynamic industry, that new hot technology you learn last month might be stone cold by now.
 - Your goals could be:
-  1. Learn at least one new language every year
+  1. Learn at least one new language every year.
-  2. Read a technical book each month
+  2. Read a technical book each month.
-  3. Read nontechnical books, too
+  3. Read nontechnical books, too.
-  4. Take classes
+  4. Take classes.
-  5. Participate in local user groups and meetups
+  5. Participate in local user groups and meetups.
-  6. Experiment with different environments: If you have worked in Windows, spend some time with Linux
+  6. Experiment with different environments: If you have worked in Windows, spend some time with Linux.
-  7. Stay current: Read news and posts online on technology different that of your current project
+  7. Stay current: Read news and posts online on technology different that of your current project.
 - Think critically about what your read and hear, answer the next questions:
   1. Ask the five whys: Ask "why?" at least five times.
-  2. Who does this benefit?
+  2. Who does this benefit?.
-  3. What is the context?
+  3. What is the context?.
-  4. When or where would this work?
+  4. When or where would this work?.
-  5. why is this a problem?
+  5. Why is this a problem?.
 ## Tips
 3. You have agency
 4. Provide options, do not make lame excuses